DozerTheCat/ucnn/README.md

 μCNN includes the standard MNIST and CIFAR-10 examples.
 Laptop CPU training  gives 99% accuracy on MNIST in about 52secs of training using both cores.
 The Windows executable size is around 100KB.

-It was only tested with MS Developer Studio 2010, but it should be fairly portable with little work.
+It was tested with MS Developer Studio 2010 and 2015.
+It should be fairly portable with little work.

 Features Supported:
 + Layers:  Input, Fully Connected, Convolution, Max Pool, Fractional Max Pool (in progress), Concatenation (in progress)